mscrnt/homer/modules/resourcespace/README.md

 This module provides CLI and API support for interacting with a [ResourceSpace](https://www.resourcespace.com/) server, allowing you to automate tasks related to digital asset management including resources, metadata, collections, and more.

-> 🔐 This module is used internally by Blizzard’s Archive Team to orchestrate asset workflows across ResourceSpace and integrate with external systems like GitHub, Confluence, and Jira.

 ---

 ## 🚀 Features